tarasowski/backend/dynamodb/000_database_introduction.md

 * A candidate key is called "candidate" because it has the potential to become the primary key
 * A candidate key is a unique

-**Note:** Like in a presedential election where a candiate can become a president.
+**Note:** Like in a presidential election where a candiate can become a president.

 #### A Primary Key
 * A primary key (the main identifier for a relation and is a unique key) is a candiate key chosen to be the main key for the relation